Hulme/Perry family

 Dr Hulme met Hilda Marion Reavley, possibly in Liverpool, and they married in June, 1937.
 He was almost 29 and she was 25, the daughter of a socially-prominent Anglican clergyman.
 In 1938, at age 30, Dr Hulme assumed the position of Chief Assistant at the Royal Observatory, and the Hulmes moved to Greenwich, a green and tranquil suburb of London, south and east of the central City, on the south bank of the Thames.
 The Royal Observatory is located in parkland, on a hill overlooking the Thames river valley.
 This is the location of the Greenwich Meridian, reference 'zero' for all lines of longitude, and time standards of the day.
 The Naval Academy is nearby, downhill, on the Thames.
 Dr Hulme's firstborn was a daughter, Juliet Marion, born in Greenwich October 28, 1938, as the stormclouds of war were gathering.

-'On loan' to Whitehall and the Admiralty for the duration of World War II, and a rapidly-rising scientific advisor and administrator, Dr Hulme continued to live in Greenwich with his family, with serious consequences for the health and well-being of his wife and his daughter.
 A son, Jonathan, was born on March 22, 1944.
 In August 1944, Dr Hulme travelled to America on war work.
 At the time, his wife was hospitalized with complications from the birth of their son, and his daughter was sent to the north of England to live.
 By the War's end, Dr Hulme was Director of Naval Operational Research.

 After WW II, Dr Hulme became Scientific Advisor to the British Air Ministry from 1946 to 1948.
 On May 30, 1947, Lord Rutherford's alma mater, Canterbury University College, placed an advertisement for the newly-created position of full-time Rector, the top administrative position.
 Dr Hulme applied and, on November 18, the Universities Bureau of the British Empire forwarded their recommendation to the University of New Zealand for approval: Dr Henry Rainsford Hulme.
 A week later, around November 23, Dr Hulme was offered the position of Rector, Canterbury University College.
 He accepted and began to make plans for relocating himself, his wife and his son to New Zealand.
 His daughter was already out of the country, for the good of her health, and would be sent on ahead to New Zealand.
 In mid-1948, before taking up his new post as head of Canterbury College, Dr Hulme was honoured by his own alma mater, Cambridge University, with the award of the D.Sc. degree.